YuanxinPan/PPPx_bin/README.md

 ### Linux

-`pppx` is recommendeded to run on Ubuntu or Debian, as the binary was built with gcc 11 on Ubuntu 22.04.
+It is recommendeded to run `pppx` on Ubuntu or Debian, as the binary was built with gcc 11 on Ubuntu 22.04.
 However, it should work on most modern Linux systems.
 One limitation is that `pppx` uses the [ceres solver](http://ceres-solver.org) library to implement the FGO solver, and thus `libceres-dev` (version == 2.x.x)